kjolley/BIGSdb_documentation/dbase_setup.rst

   * Force the use of a specific set when accessing database via this XML
     configuration: Value is the name of the set.

+* show_classification_schemes

+  * Show similar isolates determined by classification schemes (if defined) on an isolate record page.
+Set to either 'yes' or 'no', default 'yes'.

 * start_codons